 In the second century BC, Judea existed between the Egyptian Ptolemaic Kingdom and the Syrian Seleucid Empire, kingdoms formed after the death of Alexander the Great.
 Judea fell under the control of the Seleucids in approximately 200 BC.
 During this time, many Jews began to adopt a Greek lifestyle and culture in order to gain economic and political influence.
 They avoided circumcision and advocated abolishing Jewish religious laws.

-Antiochus IV Epiphanes became the ruler of the Seleucid Empire in 175 B.C.
-He was inconsiderate of the views of the religious, traditional Jews in Palestine.
-To Antiochus, the office of High Priest was merely a local appointee within his realm, while to orthodox Jews the High Priest was divinely appointed.
-Antiochus appointed a High Priest named Jason, a Hellenized Jew, who promptly abolished the Jewish theocracy, followed by Menelaus, who had the rightful High Priest, Onias, murdered.
+Antiochus IV Epiphanes became the ruler of the Seleucid Empire in 175 BC.
+He was inconsiderate of the views of the religious, traditional Jews in Israel.
+To Antiochus, the office of high priest was merely a local appointee within his realm, while to orthodox Jews the high priest was divinely appointed.
+Antiochus appointed a high priest named Jason, a Hellenized Jew, who promptly abolished the Jewish theocracy, followed by Menelaus, who had the rightful high priest, Onias, murdered.
 After Menelaus’ brother stole sacred articles from the temple, a civil war ensued between the Hellenized Jews and the religious Jews.
-Antiochus subsequently attacked Jerusalem, pillaged the Temple, and killed or captured many of the women and children.
+Antiochus subsequently attacked Jerusalem, pillaged the temple, and killed or captured many of the women and children.
 He banned traditional Jewish religious practice, outlawing Jewish sacrifices, Sabbaths, feasts, and circumcision.
 He established altars to Greek gods upon which “unclean” animals were sacrificed.
 He desecrated the Jewish temple.
 Possession of Jewish Scriptures became a capital offence.

 Mattathias died in 166 BC, just as the revolt was gaining momentum, leaving his son Judas in charge of the rebel forces.
 Even though greatly outnumbered, Judas and his rebels defeated general after general in battle, winning decisive victories against overwhelming odds.
 The rebels even won a tremendous victory south of Mizpah against a combined army of 50,000 troops.
 The people of Israel gave Judas the nickname “Maccabeus” because of his success in “hammering” the enemy forces into the ground.

-Subsequently, the Maccabees marched into Jerusalem, cleansed the Temple, and resumed traditional Jewish religious practices.
+Subsequently, the Maccabees marched into Jerusalem, cleansed the temple, and resumed traditional Jewish religious practices.
 The festival of Hanukkah commemorates the cleansing and rededication of the Jewish temple.
-Judah's brother, Jonathan, became the new High Priest after the rededication of the Temple and ultimately succeeded Judah as commander of the army.
-His brother, Simon, assumed control from 142 to 135 BC, followed by Simon’s son, John Hyrcanus.
+Judas’s brother Jonathan became the new high priest after the rededication of the temple and ultimately succeeded Judas as commander of the army.
+His brother Simon assumed control from 142 to 135 BC, followed by Simon’s son, John Hyrcanus.
 With the death of Simon, the last son of Mattathias, the Maccabean Revolt came to an end.
 The author concludes his narrative in 1 Maccabees with these events.